 Sunday’s we will be serving a delicious traditional roast.
 Our menu’s also include a vegetarian option.
 We can also prepare a vegan option throughout the week and at weekends.

 It is an international destination for bibliophiles, with over twenty fascinating bookshops to browse, many selling specialist and collectable books.
-There are also many boutique shops and so much to be discovered, for example what must be one of the most luxurious small cinemas in the country!
+There are also many boutique shops and what must be one of the most luxurious small cinemas in the country!